CampbellPedersen/atrioc-notice-me-mcp/README.md

-# atrioc-notice-me-mcp
+# slopchat
 Stand out from the crowd by having AI write your chat messages for you!
 Who knows, maybe Atrioc will notice your message and whoosh you onto screen!
 What a thrill!
+Please, use this codebase responsibly!

 Built as a submission for [Class Clown's](https://classclown.cc) "Make the Worst Business" task.